APottinger/anime_fan/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/anime_fan.
+Bug reports and pull requests are welcome on GitHub at https://github.com/APottinger/anime_fan.

+Step 1
+Option 1
+🍴 Fork this repo!
+Option 2
+👯 Clone this repo to your local machine using https://github.com/joanaz/HireDot2.git

+Step 2
+HACK AWAY! 🔨🔨🔨

+Step 3
+🔃 Create a new pull request using https://github.com/joanaz/HireDot2/compare/.

 ## License